Illinois Wrongful Death Attorney

 Any amounts recovered in a survival lawsuit are paid to the estate of the deceased.
 They will then be distributed according to the will or under the rules of intestacy if the deceased left no will.

 Losing a loved one to an accident is a tragic experience.
 Worrying about money because of the loved one’s death only makes your loss harder.
-If you have lost a family member because of another’s negligence, please contact a wrongful death attorney at Woodruff Johnson & Evans to schedule a free initial consultation in our offices in Aurora, Chicago, or Champaign.
+If you have lost a family member because of another’s negligence, please contact a wrongful death attorney at Woodruff Johnson & Evans Law Offices to schedule a free initial consultation in our offices in Aurora, Chicago, or Champaign.